 Being able to apologize without seeming insincere or false is one critical skill for any customer service representative.
 Making customers feel better after a faux pas is not only important; it's essential.

 It is vital for customer service reps to have a sense of humor.
 This will help them deal with demanding customers and make their job more manageable overall.
 The best way for any company or individual that deals with the public regularly can better serve both themselves and others, it's by having one potent tool up your sleeve: A funny bone!

 Your support team consists of people with various levels of expertise and experience.
 This is the most important thing about a support team: full of people with different experience levels.
-A new support staffer may not understand the proper way to process a customer request, or worse, may have a bad attitude.
+A new support staffer may not understand the proper way to process a customer request or may have a bad attitude.